Kristina01111000/Drws_site/README.md

 6/27
 - In the dropdown add a freebies section with the free stuff underneath it
-- Figure out how to get learndash to notify us when people get a certificate
 - Make  a new level for patreon members in PMP backend
 - Add some lesson chats, at least 2 for each level
 - 	6